Alessandro-Petitti/Meccanica-razionale/README.md

 This repository is organized into the following folders:

-1. **Assignment 1:** This folder contains the files and functions related to the first assignment.
-Inside, you will find the MATLAB function that models the system and the files where the analysis is performed.
+1. **Dumped-pendulum:** This folder contains the files and functions related to the dumped pendulum.
+The system is a classical pendulum dumped with a viscous friction force.

-2. **Assignment 2:** Here, you can find the files and functions for the second assignment.
-Similar to the previous folder, it includes the MATLAB function for system modeling and the corresponding analysis files.
+2. **Inverted-pendulum:** Here, you can find the files and functions for the Inverted pendulum.

-3. **Assignment 3:** This folder consists of the files and functions for the third assignment.
-It contains the MATLAB function for system modeling and the analysis files specific to this assignment.
+3. **Double-pendulum:** This folder consists of the files and functions for the Double pendulum.
+Particulary focused on the chaotic behavior of the system

-4. **Assignment 4:** Here, you will find the files and functions for the fourth assignment.
-It includes the MATLAB function for system modeling and the analysis files related to this particular assignment.
+4. **Centrifugal-governor:** Here, you will find the files and functions for the Centrifugal governor.

-5. **Assignment 5:** This folder contains the files and functions for the fifth and final assignment of the course.
-It includes the MATLAB function for system modeling and the corresponding analysis files.
+5. **2Dof-Robot:** This folder contains the files and functions for the 2 Degree of freedom robot and an actuated inverted double pendulum .

 ## Getting Started